arulson/fertility_rate_decline_analysis/README.md

 # fertility_rate_decline_analysis

-analyse fertility_rate_decline using lasso regression
+We use a lasso regression to determine the causal factors of the fertility rate decline in various countries.